Rueibin Chen

-Rueibin Chen (陳瑞斌 (Chén Ruìbīn); Taiwanese Hokkien: Tân Sūipin) is a Taiwanese concert pianist, who was selected by the government in a talent search and sent to Vienna, where he obtained a concert diploma at the Conservatory.
+Rueibin Chen (陳瑞斌 (Chén Ruìbīn); Taiwanese Hokkien: Tân Sūipin) is a Taiwanese-Austrian concert pianist, who was selected by the government in a talent search and sent to Vienna, where he obtained a concert diploma at the Conservatory.
 Subsequently, he received a soloist's examination award from the Hannover Hochschule für Musik and then continued his study under the Russian pianist Lazar Berman.

 Early life and education

 Rueibin Chen was born in Tainan City, into the family of an elementary school music teacher.
 His parents noticed his musical talent as early as the age of two.
 At five years old, his father started his piano lessons, practicing four hours daily.
 At the age of six he won his first piano competition in Taiwan playing Beethoven's piano sonata "Pathétique."

 At the age of 13 he was selected by the Taiwanese government as extraordinarily gifted student and was granted a passport to study abroad.
 Accompanied by his uncle, who was his piano teacher at the time, he left home for Vienna and passed the entrance exam of the Conservatory.
-It provided scholarships but did not provide lodging nor piano, with the help of an uncle he settled settle him down in an apartment and went back to Taiwan.
-It took him ten years to see his family again, when he was invited back to Taiwan to perform at the presidential concert.
+It provided scholarships but did not provide lodging nor piano; with the help of an uncle, he was settled in an apartment and his uncle then returned to Taiwan.
+It was ten years before he saw his family again, when he was invited back to Taiwan to perform at the presidential concert.

 At the Vienna Conservatory he was the youngest student admitted, under special waiver of age requirement, into the conservatory division, all his classmates being twenty-something competition winners.
 During those years he devotedly practiced piano to the extent that he got evicted by landlords several times for disturbing neighbors.
 Besides playing piano, he developed a passion for opera.

 At the Vienna Conservatory Chen studied with master teacher Dianko Iliew.
 After graduating with a diploma of piano performance on highest mark, he continued to study under maestro Arie Vardi at the Hannover Hochschule für Musik and received the soloist's examination award.
 Later he studied with the Russian piano virtuoso Lazar Berman and was the only Asian among the maestro's limited number of disciples.